 Increase Lung Capacity and Prevent Volume Loss As you Age

-A spirometer is the instrument used in the health profession to accurately measure lung capacity.
+A spirometer is an instrument used in the health profession to accurately measure lung capacity.
 The average human lungs hold about 5 liters of air.
-It was recently revealed that Grant Hacket, an Australian swimmer and one of the supreme athletes of world sport, has a whopping 13 liter lung capacity.
-It can vary with height and age, sex, weight and degree of physical activity.
-Females tend to have 20-25% lower capacity than males and tall people tend to have more then shorter people.
+It was recently revealed that Grant Hacket, an Australian swimmer and one of the supreme athletes of world sport, has a whopping 13-liter lung capacity.
+It can vary with height and age, sex, weight, and degree of physical activity.
+Females tend to have 20-25% lower capacity than males and tall people tend to have more than shorter people.

 Regular exercise is a great way to help keep your respiratory system strong.
 Anyone can improve their lung capacity to a degree by exercise that tends to use the large muscles of the body in a rhythmic motion.
 Moving consistently increases the demand for oxygen and therefore so does the rate of breathing.
 This works by challenging the heart and lungs and will increase the lungs capacity for work.

 Train at Higher Altitudes